DevExpress/XPO/Tutorials/WinForms/Classic/bind-the-data-grid-to-large-data-source.md

     </details>

 * Select the `OrdersInstantFeedbackView` component and double click the `ResolveSession` event to add the event handler.
 Do the same for the `DismissSession` event.
-* Put this code in the event handlers:
+* Add the following code to the event handlers:
     ```csharp
     private void OrdersInstantFeedbackView_ResolveSession(object sender, ResolveSessionEventArgs e) {
         e.Session = new Session()